This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Can You Smoke When Intermittent Fasting?

-To elicit whether smoke breaks the intermittent fast, we need to find out whether it can increase blood sugar or insulin levels.
+To elicit whether smoke breaks the intermittent fast, we must determine whether it can increase blood sugar or insulin levels.

 Moreover, it is essential to our question whether smoking can supply the body with protein or fat in addition to carbohydrates.